jonathan-poole/qs-admin-guide/docs/asset_management/custom_properties.md

 ## Goal
 {:.no_toc}
-Regularly checking for new/modified custom properties allows you to track what/how users are controlling security and management across your Qlik environment.
+Regularly checking for new/modified custom properties allows the administrator to track what/how users are controlling security and management across the Qlik environment.

-Some of the goals:
+Some of the outcomes:
-  - Discover new custom properties so that their usage can be identified (e.g. through contacting the creator)
+  - Discover new custom properties so that their usage can be identified (e.g. through contacting the creator).
-  - Identify modified custom properties so that their expanded usage can be identified and tracked
+  - Identify modified custom properties so that their expanded usage can be identified and tracked.
-  - Regulate the amount of custom property value options, as there can be performance impacts if there are many
+  - Regulate the amount of custom property value options, as there can be performance impacts if there are many.
-  - Identify whether individual custom properties are being leveraged for security rules or for management/automation purposes
+  - Identify whether individual custom properties are being leveraged for security rules or for management/automation purposes.

 ## Table of Contents
 {:.no_toc}